-With the introduction of SSD drives (solid state drives), the data recovery industry needed to adapt and new tools were created.
+With SSD drives (solid state drives), the data recovery industry needed to adapt and new tools were created.

-Data recovery from SSD drives is a very complex procedure, requiring a different set of knowledge as the data is now stored in memory chips, instead of a magnetic disk.
+Data recovery from SSD drives is very complex, requiring a different set of knowledge as the data is now stored in memory chips, instead of a magnetic disk.

-Apart from much simpler deletion of data, there much more complicated hardware failures.
+Apart from much simpler deletion of data, they’re are much more complicated hardware failures.

-There are also various types of SSD drives such us traditional SATA, M.2, U.2, NVME PCIe, Enterprise+SAS, USB and we have also have seen PATA (IDE) drives in our lab as well.
+There are also various types of SSD drives such as traditional SATA, M.2, U.2, NVME PCIe, Enterprise+SAS, and USB and we have also seen PATA (IDE) drives in our lab as well.